Robot-Exp-Platform/franka-rust/README.md

 During implementation, we referenced both [libfranka](https://github.com/frankaemika/libfranka) and [libfranka-rs](https://github.com/marcbone/libfranka-rs).
 Special thanks to open-source contributors, especially [marcbone](https://github.com/marcbone) - their library provided significant assistance!
 This implementation is not intended to be a direct replica of the official approach, but rather follows a more **idiomatic Rust** methodology.

 Additionally, the official driver implementation has limited support for non-`Ubuntu` systems and high dependency on real-time kernels.
 In this library, we make real-time kernels an optional dependency.
-While optimized for users with real-time kernels, we strive to provide support for platforms without real-time kernels or with performance constraints.
+We strive to provide support for platforms without real-time kernels or with performance constraints.

 | OS         | Architecture | Support |
 | ---------- | ------------ | ------- |